StyingDev/Styings-Hentai-Bot/README.md

 # Note

+I will not update this bot further. (probably)
 I will not take any responsibility for the usage of this product; use it at your own discretion.
+Enjoy <3

 # Credits